ai-rupak/Travel_Website_Responsive/README.md

 Welcome to the Trinity Travel website !
 This is a simple landing page designed using HTML ,css and js to replicate the appearance of travel website.<br>

-This website is fully responsive , <br />Responsive for all devices, built using HTML, CSS, and JavaScript.
+This website is fully responsive ,Responsive for all devices, built using HTML, CSS, and JavaScript.

   <a href="https://trinity-travel-web.netlify.app"><strong>➥ Live Demo</strong></a>